cure53/DOMPurify/demos/README.md

 var clean = DOMPurify.sanitize(dirty);
 ```

-### Hook to proxy all HTTP leaks including CSS [Link]()
+### Hook to proxy all HTTP leaks including CSS [Link](hooks-proxy-demo.html)

 Now this is a hook you don't talk about on your first date.
-This monster has the purpose of proxying **all** known HTTP leaks including the ones hidden in CSS.
+This monster has the purpose of proxying **all** known [HTTP leaks](https://github.com/cure53/HTTPLeaks) including the ones hidden in CSS.
 It proxies HTML, CSS rules, in-line styles, `@media` rules, `@font-face` rules and `@keyframes`.
 It further eliminates `@charset` and `@import` as they both help carrying out XSS attacks.
 This hook is supposed to be a comprehensive demo on how to cover each and every HTTP leak.
 That's why the amount of code is a bit higher than usual.

 When ever you want to reliably filter HTML and CSS using DOMPurify, this is the way to go.
+How to try the demo?
+Run the HTML file linked above in your browser and have a look at the network tab of your favorite debugger.
+You will see that all external resources are proxied.
+If not then you found a bug.

 This is the relevant code:
 ```javascript